 What Happened When I Told the Truth?

-When I was in graduate school to become a school psychologist, I was advised to have some counseling sessions at the university.
+My name is Lee Reinecke, and when I was in graduate school to become a school psychologist, I was advised to have some counseling sessions at the university.
 If I was to develop empathy for others who needed the assistance of a mental health professional, I should know what it felt like to sit in the chair across the desk.
 I had been married for three years and was having no luck conceiving a baby, thus, thought I would discuss my frustration and sadness with the therapist.

 After our initial ten minutes, the counselor speculated, “You don’t seem like the type who lets a man get you pregnant.”